Monday, February 22, 2010

 B: “Allt det vi söker, det finns här intill” – no arguments from me.

-A: This manages to sound like everything else and completely Swedish at the same time.
-Extra gold star for that alone.
+A: This manages to sound like everything else and completely Swedish at the same time, so it gets an extra gold star for that alone.
 (It rather strikes me as being the point.)
-Much more accessible musically than most so far.
-Sounds like a winner really.
-I’m quite taken with it.
+Much more accessible than most so far.
+Actually, it sounds like a winner.

 V: What an about-face after Conquistador: the orchestra sucks every last breath out of this like it’s on the verge of oxygen starvation.
 Whoever’s on drums sounds like he only has one good arm.
 It’s such a shame, since it’s a strong song and an even stronger vocal performance.
-As an aside, I’d sit on backing vocalist John Paul Wall at the slightest invitation.
+In better news, backing vocalist Jean-Paul Well is probably the best-looking man in the contest.

 11 Luxembourg